danielbodnar/awesome-stars/BY-LANG.md

 - [WebMemex/freeze-dry](https://github.com/WebMemex/freeze-dry) - Snapshots a web page to get it as a static, self-contained HTML document.
 - [observablehq/framework](https://github.com/observablehq/framework) - A static site generator for data apps, dashboards, reports, and more.
 Observable Framework combines JavaScript on the front-end for interactive graphics with any language on the back-end for data anal
 - [webrecorder/browsertrix](https://github.com/webrecorder/browsertrix) - Browsertrix is the hosted, high-fidelity, browser-based crawling service from Webrecorder designed to make web archiving easier and more accessible for all!
-- [webrecorder/browsertrix-crawler](https://github.com/webrecorder/browsertrix-crawler) - Run a high-fidelity browser-based crawler in a single Docker container
+- [webrecorder/browsertrix-crawler](https://github.com/webrecorder/browsertrix-crawler) - Run a high-fidelity browser-based web archiving crawler in a single Docker container
 - [cncf/landscape2](https://github.com/cncf/landscape2) - Landscape2 is a tool that generates interactive landscapes websites
 - [vazco/uniforms](https://github.com/vazco/uniforms) - A React library for building forms from any schema.
 - [radarsu/radarsu](https://github.com/radarsu/radarsu) - Node.js server-side TypeScript framework with one thing in mind - removing code is easier than writing it.
 Auto-generated Swagger docs, REST, GraphQL, WebSockets and others - have it all, delete what